-Contextual Consideration Relevant Information Acuity of need for treatment of individual MG is a serious illness with potentially large effects on patients based on the severity of the quality of life, and 60% to 80% of patients with gMG do condition being treated not achieve treatment goals with conventional therapy.
-Magnitude of the lifetime impact on MG is a lifelong disease with periodic exacerbations that individual patients of the condition being impacts vision, mobility, speech, swallowing, and treated breathing.
-Other (as relevant)
+Contextual Consideration Relevant Information Acuity of need for treatment of individual MG is a serious illness with potentially large patients based on the severity of the condition effects on quality of life, and 60% to 80% of being treated patients with gMG do not achieve treatment goals with conventional therapy.
+Magnitude of the lifetime impact on individual MG is a lifelong disease with periodic patients of the condition being treated exacerbations that impacts vision, mobility, speech, swallowing, and breathing.
+Other (as relevant) Patients with gMG are particularly vulnerable during the COVID-19 pandemic as they are typically on immunosuppressive medications (poor vaccine response, higher risk for severe disease) and because infection is a known trigger for MG exacerbations.